BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

 # TODOS
 - service for getting the updated waypoints from venus server
 - desired surge velocity and yaw angle must be set at the beggining by receiving from initial conditions.
 Will to add some topics or change from service to topic
+- angle convention used for rudder angle in venus